hsuenn/IT3385_MLOPS/docs/UserGuide.md

 # User Guide

+Visit the Streamlit here: [it3385-mlops-group4.streamlit.app](https://it3385-mlops-group4.streamlit.app)

-How to use the application.
+This document details how to use the application.

 ## Home Page
 The home page is where you can navigate to the respective sections of the app.